suborbital/vektor/docs/README.md

 	return nil
 }
 ```
-As you can see, middleware have a similar function signature to `vk.HandlerFunc`, but only return an error.
+Middleware have a similar function signature to `vk.HandlerFunc`, but only return an error.
 The first example modifies the request context to add a response header.
 The second example detects a hacker and returns an error, which is handled exactly like any other error response (see below).
 Returning an error from a Middleware prevents the request from ever reaching the registered handler.

 Middleware are applied to route groups with the `Before` method:
 ```golang